Offshore Development Center vs. In-House Team: Which one is Best for You?

 Face-to-face communication.
 When everyone is inundated with emails and chats, which is typical for distributed communication, there is a chance your staff might miss something important.
 As such, the benefit of face-to-face communication definitely speaks in favor of in-house development teams.

-With this in mind, if it's vital for your business to make decisions fast, an in-house development workforce offers a shorter feedback loop and quicker approval process facilitated by face-to-face communication.
-When a team works in-house, it's easier to stay on top of what they are currently working on and shuffle their priorities at hand.
+With this in mind, if it’s vital for your business to make decisions fast, an in-house development workforce offers a shorter feedback loop and a quicker approval process facilitated by face-to-face communication.
+When a team works in-house, it’s easier to stay on top of what they are currently working on and shuffle their priorities at hand.
 Co-located staff is also better positioned to respond to emergencies, given that they operate in the same time zone.